taybro23/AboveBoard_MS4/README.md

 -	GitPod - Used as the IDE for my project
 -	Heroku - Used for deploying the site
 -	Balsamiq - Used to create Wireframes
--	Adobe Photoshop - Used for re-sizing of images
+-	Adobe Photoshop - Used for re-sizing and editing images

 [Back to Contents](#table-of-contents)